 In addition to being something people are generally interested in, sharing a recap also has business benefits.
-(Keep in mind, however, that a year-in-review email should be different from your customer holiday greeting email!)
+It can:

 Take a look at the example below by emagazine platform Texture, which shares a reader’s minutes reading compared to all users and even money and trees saved.

 If I were a Texture customer, I’d be motivated to beat everyone’s average,